 2. Excess Stimulants.

 The brain has its own supply of drugs, hormones and chemicals that it releases at exactly the right times and in exactly the right quantities to keep us feeling mentally confident, healthy and resilient.
 Alcohol is a depressant (and when I use the term depressant I am using it in its chemical sense, meaning something that ‘depresses’, or inhibits, nerve activity).
-This is why one of the short term effects of drinking is to leave us feeling more relaxed then we did previously.
+This is why one of the short-term effects of drinking is to leave us feeling more relaxed than we did previously.

 The problem is that the brain seeks to counter the depressive effects of the alcohol by releasing its own naturally occurring stimulants (like cortisol).
 When the alcohol has been processed these excess stimulants will remain for some time after.
 This is the period after drinking where we feel anxious, troubled, upset, shaky, and even depressed.
 It is simply caused by the fact that we have excess stimulants in our system leaving our brains in disarray; in introducing alcohol into our system we have upset the delicate chemical balance going on in our brains and body.